Skip to content

 Whole Recognition:

-This provides the best speech recognition results but consumes the most computer resources.
-If the video is large and uses the large-v3 model, it may cause a crash.
+This method offers the best speech recognition results but consumes the most computer resources.
+If the video is large and you're using the large-v3 model, it might lead to crashes.

-During recognition, the entire audio file is passed to the model.
-The model internally uses VAD to segment and recognize speech and create sentence breaks.
-The default silence separation is 200ms, and the maximum sentence length is 3s.
-These settings can be configured in Menu -- Tools/Options -- Advanced Options -- VAD area.
+During recognition, the entire audio file is passed to the model, which internally uses VAD (Voice Activity Detection) to segment and punctuate the speech.
+The default silence split is 200ms, and the maximum sentence length is 3 seconds.
+You can configure these settings in Menu -- Tools/Options -- Advanced Options -- VAD area.

-As the name suggests, this cuts the audio file into segments of equal length and passes them to the model.
-Also, Equal Division will be forced under the OpenAI model, that is, when using the OpenAI model, whether you choose "Whole Recognition" or "Pre-segmentation", "Equal Division" will be forced.
+As the name suggests, this method cuts the audio file into segments of equal length and then passes them to the model.
+Also, the OpenAI model will force using equal partition.
+That means no matter you choose "Whole Recognition" or "Pre-Segmentation", "Equal Partition" will be enforced when you are using OpenAI model.

-Equal division segments are each 10s long, and the silent segment sentence interval is 500ms.
-These settings can be configured in Menu -- Tools/Options -- Advanced Options -- VAD area.
+Each segment in equal partition is 10 seconds long, and the silence split statement interval is 500ms.
+You can configure these settings in Menu -- Tools/Options -- Advanced Options -- VAD area.

-Note: Although set to 10s, each subtitle is roughly 10s in duration, but not every voice-over length is necessarily 10s, the duration of the pronunciation and the silence at the end of the voice-over will be removed.
+Note: Although you set the segment length to 10 seconds, each subtitle will generally be around 10 seconds, but not every voice-over will be exactly 10 seconds long due to the duration of the pronunciation and the removal of silence at the end of the voice-over.